-Melania Trump’s Adviser, Stephanie Winston Wolkoff Says She Was ‘Thrown Under The Bus’
+Melania Trump’s Adviser, Stephanie Winston Wolkoff, Says She Was ‘Thrown Under The Bus’

 — Networkofnews UK (@NetworkofnewsUK) May 7, 2019

 Stephanie Winston Wolkoff was previously best known as a socialite and organizer of the Met Gala.
 She was brought on board the inaugural committee after Donald Trump’s surprise victory.
-Winston Wolkoff and her company, WIS worked with a variety of contractors to put together a variety of events, often using subcontractors when needed.
+Winston Wolkoff and her company WIS worked with a variety of contractors to put together a variety of events, often using subcontractors when needed.

 After she left the White House, she started reading articles where senior officials were quoted as saying “she had been ousted from her job,” because Donald and Melania Trump were angry because of excessive spending and complaints that she was hard to work with.